altayaydemir/altay-dot-wtf/data/books/the-pragmatic-programmer.md

 isbn: '0135957052'
 date: '2020-08-27'
 rating: '10/10'
-oneliner: 'A dead program normally does a lot less damage than a crippled one.'
+oneliner: A dead program normally does a lot less damage than a crippled one.
 tags:
   - software
   - saying-no